kakoeimon/VNMD/readme.md

 First you will need to install [SGDK](https://github.com/Stephane-D/SGDK/releases/tag/v1.70) (version this repo used is 1.70 ) Probably it will be best if you instal SGDK at c:\sgdk

-Then [ImageMagick](https://imagemagick.org/script/download.php) and when you install check the convert legacy.

 Next you will need [Python3](https://www.python.org/downloads/).
 Probably you already have this so check it in your Command Prompt by typing: python --version.

 You will also need [PILLOW](https://pillow.readthedocs.io/en/stable/installation.html) for Python.
 Use pip commands to install it.

+Then Optionaly but for much better quality, install [ImageMagick](https://imagemagick.org/script/download.php) and when you install check the convert legacy.

-Then you will need a VNDS visual novel the list is [here](https://github.com/BASLQC/vnds/wiki/List-of-VNDS-Visual-Novels)
+Last you will need a VNDS visual novel the list is [here](https://github.com/BASLQC/vnds/wiki/List-of-VNDS-Visual-Novels)
 * Prefer to download SD versions of the Novels.
 * Warning : Many Novels in this list are broken.
 Some contain Japanese characters or not standard character, others are just realy bad ports.
 For testing purposes I suggest to download the "The Best Eroge Ever"